 RUSSIAN CHERRY WINE

-Richard’s father, Professor Wallace Baldinger, told Rich about his Russian friend named Kobilkin.
-When Kobilkin learned that Rich had made beer, he offered to teach him how to make cherry wine and he would provide the cherries.
+Professor Walace Baldinger, mentioned to his Russian friend, Kobilkin, that his son, Richard, had made beer.
+Upon learning this, Kobilkin offered to teach Rich how to make cherry wine, and he would provide the cherries.
 Rich and I had made beer together in high school.
-So, upon learning of this opportunity, Rich invited me to join him.
+So, upon learning of this opportunity, although Rich was a student at Stanford at the time, he invited me to join him the following summer to meet the old Russian and to make a batch of cherry wine.

-At that time Rich was a student at Stanford.
-Rich looked at classified ads for barrels.
-He found one, in the a San Francisco paper, which advertised the last oak barrel from an old family winery.
-He called the number in the ad and learned where we could go to see the barrel.
-I had expected to find the barrel in a commercial establishment but instead, when we located the address it was a residence.
+I agreed.
+So Rich searched classified ads for barrels.
+He found an ad in the San Francisco Chronicle for “the last oak barrel from a historic family winery”.
+He called the phone number in the ad and learned where we could go to see the barrel.
+I happened to be in San Francisco at the time and joined Rich to check out this family heirloom barrel.
+I had expected that we would find it in a commercial establishment, but instead, when we located the address, it was a residence near Golden Gate Park.
 We knocked on the door, wondering if the person answering our knock would know anything about a wine barrel.
 An elderly gentleman opened the door.
 We asked if this was the right place to see an oak barrel.
-He welcomed us in and inquired about our interest and our intended use of the barrel if we were to buy it.
-I think he wished to be assured that his heirloom barrel would be used in a worthy endeavor.
-When we explained that we intended to make cherry wine from an old Russian recipe.
+He seemed delighted with our interest and welcomed us in.
+He was curious about our intended use of the barrel.
+He wished to be assured that his heirloom barrel would be used in a worthy endeavor.
+When we explained that we planned to make cherry wine from an old Russian recipe.
 He seemed pleased.
 He told us that the barrel had sentimental value.
-It was the last barrel from his family’s winery which had been in the family for generations.
-The winery had closed a decade earlier.
-His family had held on to this last barrel as a keepsake in tribute to his ancestors who started and operated the winery for several generations.
-He then led us to the basement to see the barrel.
-It had been used to make wine.
-And although it was dusty, it was still in good condition.
-We bought it and assured the old man that we would take good care of it.
+His family had held on to it as a keepsake and tribute to his ancestors, who started and operated the winery for several generations.
+He then led us to his basement to see the barrel.
+It was a 50-gallon, oak wine barrel.
+Despite being dusty, it appeared to be in good condition.
+We bought it for $50 and assured the old man that we would take good care of it.
+We made arrangements to have it picked up from his house and shipped to my mother’s house in Eugene.

-He had been a Cossack Calvary soldier for the Czar.
-When revolution enveloped Russia, and when the Czar and his family were murdered, Kobilkin and a group from his regiment, escaped by riding eastward across Russia to the Pacific coast where they could obtain passage out of Russia.
-With an expression of remorse he described how, on this difficult journey, he and his comrades would occasionally pass through villages.
-On several of these occasions, the local farmers would attack them.
-He said it was a tragedy.
-These peasants, wielding axes and pitchforks, were no match for trained soldiers on hoses and armed with swords.
-Once out of Russia, Kobilkin made his way to the United States and the lush Willamette Valley.
-It was here, where he eventually bought this house and cherry orchard.
+Once out of Russia, Kobilkin made his way to the United States and the Willamette Valley, where he eventually bought this house and planted this cherry orchard.
 He poetically explained how he and his orchard were reaching the end of their lives.
-After a very enjoyable hour of hearing Kobilkin’s stories, he said “And now I will tell you my family’s secret recipe for cherry wine, but first, you must promise never to tell anyone.”
+After a very enjoyable hour of hearing Kobilkin’s stories, he announced, “And now I will tell you my family’s secret recipe for cherry wine, but first, you must promise never to tell anyone.”
 We agreed.
-He proceeded to lovingly describe the ingredients and process to make his family’s version of Russian cherry wine.
+He then proceeded to lovingly describe the ingredients and process to make his family’s version of Russian cherry wine.

 Copyright 10/12/2023, by Theodore “Tod” Lundy, Architect